 4.1.
-Automated Standard Application for Payments (ASAP).
+Automated Standard Application for Payments (ASAP) (Updated 6/27/16).
 The ASAP system is the preferred method of payment for EPA grantees.
 ASAP enrollment is highly encouraged for organizations that have multiple grants/cooperative agreements and for those with a frequent need to request funds.
 If the recipient uses multiple bank accounts for EPA grants/cooperative agreements, the recipient must enroll in ASAP.
-To enroll in ASAP, please complete the ASAP Initiate Enrollment form located at: http://www2.epa.gov/financial/forms and email it to LVFC-grants@epa.gov or fax it to Las Vegas Finance Center (LVFC) at 702-798-2423.
+To enroll in ASAP, please complete the ASAP Initiate Enrollment form located at: http://www2.epa.gov/financial/forms and email it to LVFC-grants@epa.gov or mail it to: